 There is a terrific blog by Merle Patchett of the University of Bristol, who observed several stages in the development of the project across 5 years, which you can find here.

-The Hatchling will be seen in 2022 as part of the Queen's Platinum Jubilee celebrations. https://www.platinumpageant.com/#
+The Hatchling was seen in 2022 as part of the Queen's Platinum Jubilee celebrations. https://www.platinumpageant.com/#

 Follow the Hatchling at @HatchlingUK on Twitter, Instagram or Facebook.